meolar/supertux-wiki/Ideas.md

 - **SuperDark Water** This water is jet-black; you can hardly see Tux, and so it is suitable for the deepest oceans and trenches (100+ spaces deep).

-> "This idea reminds me of one level in the original Jazz Jackrabbit.
-They implemented it by lowering the ambient brightness the further down Jazz swam, but they had a bunch of glow in the dark bits on plants and enemies so you could still see where to go (except the secrets they hid, no glowing bits there)."
+This could potentially be done by lowering the ambient brightness to make everything darker, that is already implemented though.

 > "I had a similar idea the other day...
 Maybe adjustable water would work better."